joseavr/cheat-sheets/Rust/Rust Intro.md

 - Variables stored in the stack automatically
 - Fixed size: Define how much memory to allocate in the stack
 - Lifetime: How long is a something (variable, function, etc) is gonna stay in memory.
+- What is stored in stack vs what's store in heap?

 # Heap - Memormy Managment
 - Manual memory managment
 - Dynamic size
 - No fixed size
+- Heap deallocate for you.

 # No Garbage Collector
 - Rust tries to make heap memory managment like stack memory